The Multi-Generational Workforce: A Top Problem for CEO's

 3. Look for Opportunities to Utilize Strengths:

 Identifying strengths in each generation and using them to the best advantage is key.
-While we don’t want to over generalize, each group is known for a set of tools and practices each bring to the workplace.
-If a team had a workforce of people who could communicate with the elegance of a Baby Boomer, the thoughtfulness of a Gen-Xer, and the speed of a Millennial, that would be ideal.
+While we don’t want to overgeneralize, each group is known for a set of tools and practices each brings to the workplace.
+If a team had a workforce of people who could communicate with the elegance of a Baby Boomer, the thoughtfulness of a Gen-Xer, the speed of a Millennial, or the heart of Gen Z, that would be ideal.
 How we unify these groups is pertinent.
 Within this theory, it is also helpful to also create multi-generational teams within the organization.
 This will further aid each generation’s understanding of each other and how to utilize those ideas to work more effectively and successful together.